Some Background Stories Before We Dive In

 Stage 2: Make It Accessible

 Installed Open WebUI via Docker.
-Now I had a proper browser interface accessible from any device on my network — phone, laptop, anything.
+Now I had a proper browser interface accessible from any device on my network from my phone to my laptop, anything.

 Hit a snag immediately: Open WebUI couldn't find Ollama.
 The fix was explicitly setting the Ollama URL when creating the container: